vince-nyanga/vince-nyanga.github.io/_posts/2020-02-01-flutter-authentication-with-bloc-architecture.md

 <figcaption>App showing authentication flow built using the BLoC pattern</figcaption>
 </figure>
 Once again, thank you so much for taking your time to read.

+## Further Reading

+You may also want to check out this [article]({{ site.baseurl}}/flutter-authentication-flow-with-getx) where I show how to build an authentication flow using the GetX library.